bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ![Internet Archive HQ (300 Funston Avenue)](/assets/california-2024v2/4 Internet Archive outside.avif)

-The building itself is a former Fourth Church of Christ, Scientist.
+The building itself is a former [Fourth Church of Christ, Scientist].
 It looks magnificent on the outside, but the inside is what surprised me the most!

 ![Inside the main hall](/assets/california-2024v2/5 Internet Archive inside.avif)